-I didn’t have a car, so got to everyone of the walks near Plymouth via public transport or walking.
-For all these walks I have written a full guide with more detailed logistics and map, and a full route description with photos for every step.
+As I didn’t have a car, I got to everyone of the walks near Plymouth via public transport or walking.
+For all these walks I have written a full guide with more detailed logistics and map, and a full route description with photos for every step of the way.
 I have provided a link to each one below.